Build and use a classification model on census data

 • Create a logistic regression model.

-• Evaluate the logistic regression model.
+• Evaluate the model.

-• Make predictions using the logistic regression model.
+• Make predictions by using the model.

 Costs